logos-co/Waku-topology-test/Readme.md

 Running this script is somewhat complicated; so follow the following instructions to a dot.
 You *WILL* require the main.star provided here.
 The main.star just instantiates the nodes, do not connect them.

 #### step 0)
-  symlink this script and the main.star to the root of ur kurtosis module.</br>
+  symlink  run_kurtosis_tests.sh  and main.star to the root directory of your kurtosis module.</br>
 #### step 1)
-  put the json files you want to run kurtosis in a directory</br>
+  put all the json files you want to use in a directory</br>
 #### step 2)
    copy that entire directory to the root of your kurtosis module</br>
    !!!
 WARNING: symlinking the directory will NOT work !!!</br>
-####step 3)
+###step 3)
-   run this script in the kurtosis module root dir of ur module</br>
+   run this script in the root directory of the kurtosis module. provide the directory and the git-root of the kurtosis module as arguments to the script</br>